rishabhlingam/Thymos/README.md

 **Scaling.** More projects, subjects, or samples are just more rows, no schema changes.
 A new cell population is more rows in cell_counts, not a new column.
 New subject or sample level attributes are additive columns.
 At real scale, hundreds of projects and millions of cell count rows, this would move to a server based database like PostgreSQL, the table structure itself would carry over unchanged.

-A more detailed writeup, including the verification queries run against the real dataset, is in SCHEMA_DESIGN.md.

 ## Code Structure

 ```